 Keto Dark Chocolate Cupcakes

-- In a large mixing bowl, combine eggs, cream, oil, bocha sweet, stevia and the extracts (vanilla, almond, cocoa) and blend until combined and the bocha sweet is dissolved.
+- In a large mixing bowl, combine eggs, cream, oil, sugar substitute, stevia and vanilla extract.
+Blend until combined and the sugar substitute is dissolved.

 - Add the chocolate mixture and blend until combined.

-- Finally add cream of tarter and 1/2 tsp baking soda and blend until combined.
+- Finally add cream of tarter and ½ tsp baking soda and stir until combined.
+(Or use 1 teaspoon baking powder)

 - Bake at 300 degrees for 30 minutes or until toothpick inserted in the center comes out clean.